ndCurveMaster

 Using Solver for Nonlinear Curve Fitting

-In the "Set Objective" field, select cell $F$18 - this cell contains the RMSE values:
+• In the "Set Objective" field, select cell $F$18 (this contains the RMSE values).

 image015